• Product

 Internal knowledge bases provide your customer support agents with a go-to resource for common customer issues.
 Instead of reinventing the wheel every time, they can give accurate, consistent answers by using your knowledge base.

-A few different types of knowledge base content
+Types of knowledge base content

 A customer support knowledge base typically includes a variety of content formats to cater to different needs: